 The late Shirley Temple, arguably one of the biggest film child stars of all times, is also connected to the internationally famous ‘mocktail’ which bears her name.
 As a tribute to the icon, we will turn this (alcohol-free) cocktail into a playful and refreshing sorbet.

-Regardless of which, there is also the matter of the recipe.
+Regardless of this, there is also debates about the “proper” recipe.
 Some claim that the “original” Shirley Temple drink contained orange juice alongside ginger ale.
 Others favour combinations of ginger ale and lemon-lime soda (today possibly in the form of 7 up or Sprite), and the proportions also tend to vary.

 Most however, seem to agree that:

 (a) a splash of grenadine should be added,

 (b) maraschino cherries should be involved, and that

 (c) the alcohol-version (sometimes called Shirley Temple Black, after Shirley Temple’s name as married) should contain some vodka and some orange juice: something which might be interesting for those of you who would like to re-create one of those 😉 .

 Mindful of the existing varieties, I did some mixing of my own and ended up with equal parts ginger ale and lemon-lime soda, half a part of orange juice and some grenadine.
 While the maraschino cherries well could be cut in pieces and added to the very sorbet itself, I decided to stay true to the original and just use them for final decoration.

 As you can see, I used store-bought soft drinks, but if you like you could well test making your own sodas (here, for instance, is a seemingly simple method for creating one’s own ginger ale from real ginger and lemon peel).

 Since the soft drinks and the orange juice contain almost no solids and so much water, the main task (apart from getting good working proportions for the final flavour) is really to add enough extra sugar to the sorbet base.